-In the spring/summer of 2019, the new Esports Arena was completed; the Nursing lab was renovated into a high-end Hospital Simulation Lab; the Plumbing/HVACR lab was completed; the new multi-sport, synthetic turf athletic complex was completed; and the new Criminal Justice lab was completed.
+In the spring/summer of 2019, the new Esports Arena was completed; the Nursing lab was renovated into a high-end Hospital Simulation Lab; the Plumbing/HVACR lab was completed; the new multi-sport, synthetic turf athletic complex was completed; and the Criminal Justice lab was relocated. within Jalbert Hall

 In 2021, CMCC received a grant from The Davis Family Foundation to build the new Public Service Simulation Center.
 The nearly 4,500 square foot building is a dynamic multi-program training facility for students in Conservation Law Enforcement; Forensic Science; Justice Studies; Criminal Justice; Police Operations; and Social Sciences.
-Students in these programs have the opportunity to gain hands-on, real-world training in a humanfirst approach to help individuals in the communities they serve after graduation.
+Students in these programs have the opportunity to gain hands-on, real-world training in a human-first approach to help individuals in the communities they serve after graduation.
+The building was officially occupied by students beginning in the fall of 2023.